Chronic obstructive pulmonary diseaseCOPD; Bronchitis - chronic; Chronic bronchitis; Emphysema

 The smoking that causes COPD is associated with high risks for pneumonia, lung cancer, stroke, and heart attack.
 Tobacco smoke contains more than 400 substances, many of which are oxidants, metals (such as lead, cadmium, and aluminum), and cancer-causing chemicals (carcinogens).
 Nicotine itself may not damage tissues.
 But it addicts smokers to tobacco.

-Patients with a 30-year history of smoking and signs of limited airflow (most patients with COPD) are at high risk for lung cancer.
+People with a 30-year history of smoking and signs of limited airflow (most people with COPD) are at high risk for lung cancer.

-About half of all people with severe COPD experience sleep disorders such as sleep-related hypoxia or insomnia.
+About half of all people with severe COPD experience sleep disorders such as sleep-related hypoxia, obstructive sleep apnea, or insomnia.
 Nocturnal hypoxia is treated with overnight oxygen therapy.
-As COPD worsens, many patients have trouble falling or staying asleep.
+As COPD worsens, many people have trouble falling or staying asleep.
 COPD patients should not use sleep medications.
 Nighttime oxygen or a change in COPD medications from beta-agonists to anticholinergics can sometimes help restore restful sleep.

 Osteoporosis (thin and weakened bones) is a significant problem in patients with COPD.
 Many conditions associated with COPD, including smoking, lack of vitamin D, sedentary lifestyle, and the use of corticosteroid medications put people at risk for bone density loss and osteoporosis.